aws-samples/shopfloor-connectivity/docs/README.md

 <p>"Mappings": {<br />
 "test/(\\w+)": "test-$1"<br />
 }</p>
-<p>The mapping above matches updates for sublevels of the test topic, it will use the name of the sublevel to create a name for the received data.</p>
+<p>The mapping above matches updates for sub-levels of the test topic, it will use the name of the sub-level to create a name for the received data.</p>
 <p>If an update is received for data in topic "test/a" then the name of the data value will be "test-a"</p></td>
 </tr>
 <tr class="odd">